maptimeBoston/cartographic-design/README.md

 ## Visual hierarchy

 Good _visual hierarchy_ is crucial to overall effective map design.
 Visual hierarchy is the organization of design such that some things seem more prominent and important, and others less so.
-Visual hierarchy should match _intellectual_ hierarchy—what are the most important things in your map, conceptually?
+Visual hierarchy should match the _intellectual_ hierarchy of your composition—what are the most important things in your map, conceptually?
 Those should stand out.
 Visual hiearchy depends on _figure-ground relationships_.
 Figures are the things that stand out; ground is the rest.
 (Think foreground and background.)
 Contrast is the key.
 In general, larger and darker things appear as figure.

 Try the _squint test_.
 If you stand back or squint to blur your map, do the key components still stand out?